ghani35/Experimental-Robotics-Project-1/README.md

      * The primary_command_spec
      * The secondary_command_spec
      * The number of arguments
+     * Arguments

  Then it calls the armor server by this command
  `client.call(name_of_operation,primary_command_spec,secondary_command_spec,[args[0],args[1],args[2],... args[n]])`
  ### 2- state_machine
 It controlls how the robot changes its state based on the reasoning of the topological ontology, and the battery state of the robot.
 This node subscribes to two topics `/battery_state` and `/map_state`, and it calls the armor server for updating the loaded ontology.
+The states of the robot are listed bellow.
+  * filling_map
+  * moving_in_corridors
+  * visiting_urgent
+  * charging

  ### 3- battery_controller
  This is a publisher to the topic `/baterry_state`, it publishes different state of the battery `True`or`False` in a specific duration, the durations to be full or low are passed as **parameters**.
  ### 4- armor